-26 Liquidated damages clauses
+Liquidated damages clauses

-If the contract contains a liquidated damages clause or a penalty provision for late delivery or not meeting guaranteed performance criteria, must the agreed level of compensation represent a genuine link with the damage suffered?
-Can courts mitigate liquidated damages or penalties agreed in the contract and for what reasons?
+26 If the contract contains a liquidated damages clause or a penalty provision for late delivery or not meeting guaranteed performance criteria, must the agreed level of compensation represent a genuine link with the damage suffered?
+Can courts mitigate liquidated damages or penalties agreed in the contract, and for what reasons?

-Until recently, the effectiveness of liquidated damages provisions was subject to the requirement that the agreed level of damages must represent a genuine pre-estimate of the losses arising from the relevant breach.
+In the past, the effectiveness of liquidated damages provisions was subject to the requirement that the agreed level of damages must represent a genuine pre-estimate of the losses arising from the relevant breach.
 In light of this test, where the level of compensation was found to be extravagant or unconscionable, the clause would be treated as a penalty and would therefore be legally unenforceable.
-In recent years, case law indicated a departure from simply considering whether the provision represents a genuine pre-estimate of loss, with courts adopting a broader test involving an examination of whether it was unconscionable with a predominant purpose of deterrence, but not finding a provision to be an unlawful penalty if there was commercial justification for it.

-The test has, however, been definitively clarified by the Supreme Court in 2015 in the conjoined appeals of Cavendish Square Holdings BV v Talal El Makdessi and ParkingEye Limited v Beavis (2015) and recently summarised in Vivienne Westwood Limited v Conduit Street Development Limited (2017).
+The test was definitively clarified by the Supreme Court in 2015 in the conjoined appeals of Cavendish Square Holdings BV v Talal El Makdessi and ParkingEye Limited v Beavis (2015).
 In essence, whether a contractual provision is a penalty is a question of interpretation, with the real question being whether the clause is penal or punitive in nature.
 A penalty clause can only exist where a secondary obligation (eg, to pay liquidated damages) is imposed following a breach of a primary obligation owed by one party to the other (eg, a failure to meet performance guarantees) and is to be distinguished from a conditional primary obligation, which depends on events that are not breaches of contract.
-It is therefore potentially possible to circumvent the penalty rule with careful drafting, as was the case in Holyoake and another v Candy and others (2017), where the penalty arose under a primary obligation, namely the option to repay a loan early.
+It is, therefore, potentially possible to circumvent the penalty rule with careful drafting, as was the case in Holyoake and another v Candy and others (2017).
 Where a provision in substance, rather than in form, imposes a secondary liability for breach of a primary obligation that is out of all proportion to any legitimate interest of the innocent party in the performance of the primary obligation or is exorbitant, extravagant or unconscionable in comparison with the value of that legitimate interest it will be considered penal.
 The onus lies on the party alleging that a clause is a penalty to show this.
-As the penalty rule is an interference with freedom of contract, the courts will not lightly conclude that a term in a contract negotiated by properly advised parties of comparable bargaining power is a penalty.
-Earlier case law considering whether specific clauses are penal will still be relevant as the Supreme Court considered it impossible to lay down abstract rules as to what may or may not constitute 'extravagant' or 'unconscionable'.
-These include the High Court cases of Azimut-Benetti SpA v Healey (2011) (concerning a yacht builder's claim for an amount equal to 20 per cent of the contract price by way of liquidated damages on its termination of the yacht construction contract for the buyer's late payment of an instalment) and North Shore Ventures Ltd v Anstead Holdings Inc (2010) (concerning the uplift of the interest rate payable by the borrower under a loan agreement on any payment or repayment default (from 15 per cent to 20 per cent)).
+As the penalty rule is an interference with freedom of contract, the courts will not lightly conclude that a term in a contract negotiated by properly advised parties of comparable bargaining power is a penalty (see GPP Big Field LLP v Solar EPC Solutions SL (formerly Prosolia Siglio XXI) (2018)).
+Earlier case law considering whether specific clauses are penal will still be relevant, as the Supreme Court considered it impossible to lay down abstract rules as to what may or may not constitute 'extravagant' or 'unconscionable' (see High Court cases of Azimut-Benetti SpA v Healey (2011) (concerning a yacht builder's claim for an amount equal to 20 per cent of the contract price by way of liquidated damages on its termination of the yacht construction contract for the buyer's late payment of an instalment) and North Shore Ventures Ltd v Anstead Holdings Inc (2010) (concerning the uplift of the interest rate payable by the borrower under a loan agreement on any payment or repayment default (from 15 per cent to 20 per cent)).